 Our score for Mediobanca's Funding Structure is b1, one notch above the b2 Macro-Adjusted score.
-Our adjustment reflects the overall short maturity of the bank's assets, which to some extent mitigates the risk stemming from its high reliance on market funding.
+Our adjustment reflects the overall short maturity of the bank's assets, which mitigates the risk stemming from its high reliance on market funding.

-Despite Mediobanca's efforts in recent years to increase its share of deposit funding by creating CheBanca! in 2008, the bank is still highly reliant on wholesale funding.
-Market funds account for 48% of tangible banking assets, which is a key weakness.
-This risk is partially mitigated by the maturity profile of its funding, the short duration of its loan book and its ample liquidity.
-Mediobanca has also drawn €4.3 billion of ECB funding (TLTRO), which finances around 5% of total assets.
+Despite Mediobanca's efforts in recent years to increase its share of deposit funding by creating CheBanca! in 2008, the bank is still highly reliant on wholesale funding, with a loan to deposit ratio well above 100%.
+Market funds as of December 2019 accounted for 53% of tangible banking assets, which is a key weakness.
+This risk is mitigated by the maturity profile of its funding, the short duration of its loan book and its adequate liquidity.
+Mediobanca has an MREL requirement of 21.6% of risk-weighted assets, with a subordination requirement of 14.3%.
+Mediobanca has also drawn €5.7 billion of ECB funding (TLTRO), increased from the €4.3 billion as of December 2019, which finances around 7% of total assets.

 Mediobanca's Liquid Resources score is baa1, one notch above the baa2 Macro-Adjusted score to reflect the expected trends.
-As of the end of December 2019, the bank reported a liquidity coverage ratio of 193% and a net stable funding ratio of 103%.
+As of the end of June 2020, the bank reported a liquidity coverage ratio of 165% and a net stable funding ratio of 109%.